 • The role of endovascular treatment of CCSVI and multiple sclerosis

 • The role of foam sclerotherapy for the majority of varicose vein treatment

 • The role of the ACCP guidelines in perioperative venous thromboembolism prophylaxis

 • The role of primary valve dysfunction in the development of varicose veins

-Annual Meeting Highlights The five-day AV F Annual Meeting offers a variety of programming opportunities.
+The five-day AVF Annual Meeting offers a variety of programming opportunities.
 There are multiple symposia, presentations, and workshops on a range of clinical issues related to venous disease.
 Original research reports, Ask the Expert sessions and poster sessions are conference mainstays based on the popularity among attendees.

 Also featured at the meeting are scientific sessions that provide an in-depth look at deep vein thrombosis, chronic venous insufficiency, superficial vein disease, IVC and filters, lymphedema and compression, and other critical aspects of venous disease.